-Statement Description check-spf Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present. check-srv-cname Sets the response to SRV records that refer to CNAMEs. check-wildcard Checks for non-terminal wildcards. database Specifies the type of database to be used to store zone data. disable-ds-digests Disables DS digest types from a specified zone. disable-empty-zone Disables individual empty zones. dlz Configures a Dynamically Loadable Zone (DLZ) database in named.conf. dyndb Configures a DynDB database in named.conf. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. empty-zones-enable Enables or disables all empty zones. file Specifies the zone's filename. flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. in-view Specifies the view in which a given zone is defined.
+Specifies whether to check for a TXT Sender Policy Framework record, if an SPF record is present.
+Sets the response to SRV records that refer to CNAMEs.
+Specifies whether to perform additional checks on SVCB records.
+Specifies whether to perform additional checks on SVCB Checks for non-terminal wildcards.
+Specifies the type of database to be used to store zone data.
+Disables DS digest types from a specified zone.
+Disables individual empty zones.
+Configures a Dynamically Loadable Zone (DLZ) database in named.conf.
+Configures a DynDB database in named.conf.
+Specifies the contact name in the returned SOA record for empty zones.
+Specifies the server name in the returned SOA record for empty zones.
+Enables or disables all empty zones.
+Specifies the zone's filename.
+Controls whether pending zone writes are flushed when the name server exits.

-Statement Description inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone. notify-delay Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. primaries Defines one or more primary servers for a zone. response-policy Specifies response policy zones for the view or among global options. serial-update-method Specifies the update method to be used for the zone serial number in the SOA record. continues on next page
+Statement Description in-view Specifies the view in which a given zone is defined. inline-signing Specifies whether BIND 9 maintains a separate signed version of a zone. journal Allows the default journal's filename to be overridden. masterfile-format Specifies the file format of zone files. max-records Sets the maximum number of records permitted in a zone. max-zone-ttl Specifies a maximum permissible time-to-live (TTL) value, in seconds. new-zones-directory Specifies the directory where configuration parameters are stored for zones added by rndc addzone . notify-delay Sets the delay (in seconds) between sending sets of NO-TIFY messages for a zone. notify-rate Specifies the rate at which NOTIFY requests are sent during normal zone maintenance operations. parent-propagation-delay Sets the propagation delay from the time the parent zone is updated to when the new version is served by all of the parent zone's name servers. parental-agents Defines a list of delegation agents to be used by primary and secondary zones. primaries Defines one or more primary servers for a zone. response-policy Specifies response policy zones for the view or among global options.

-Statement Description server-addresses Specifies a list of IP addresses to which queries should be sent in recursive resolution for a static-stub zone. server-names Specifies a list of domain names of name servers that act as authoritative servers of a static-stub zone. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. type Specifies the kind of zone in a given configuration. type forward Contains forwarding statements that apply to queries within a given domain. type hint Contains the initial set of root name servers to be used at BIND 9 startup. type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. type primary Contains the main copy of the data for a zone. type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. type stub Contains a duplicate of the NS records of a primary zone.
+Statement Description serial-update-method Specifies the update method to be used for the zone serial number in the SOA record. server-addresses Specifies a list of IP addresses to which queries should be sent in recursive resolution for a static-stub zone. server-names Specifies a list of domain names of name servers that act as authoritative servers of a static-stub zone. startup-notify-rate Specifies the rate at which NOTIFY requests are sent when the name server is first starting, or when new zones have been added. type Specifies the kind of zone in a given configuration. type forward Contains forwarding statements that apply to queries within a given domain. type hint Contains the initial set of root name servers to be used at BIND 9 startup. type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. type primary Contains the main copy of the data for a zone. type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server.